darrenjkt/MS3D/docs/DATASET_PREPARATION.md

 pip install nuscenes-devkit==1.0.5
 ```

-* Generate the data infos by running the following command. `gt_database` augmentation should be able to improve performance but for MS3D experiments we did not use it so feel free to comment that section out `nuscenes_dataset.py`.
+* Generate the data infos by running the following command. `gt_database` augmentation should be able to improve performance but for MS3D experiments we did not use it so feel free to comment that section out in `nuscenes_dataset.py`.

 ```python
 python -m pcdet.datasets.nuscenes.nuscenes_dataset --func create_nuscenes_infos \